Your Social Security number or

 current cell plan.

-Your current account
+Your current account number

-number and the PIN or
+and the PIN or password if

-if you’re bringing your own
+If you’re bringing your own

 Find out if your number is eligible